Skip to main content

 Time to read min

-While you may or may not be worried about bankruptcy affecting you or your credit personally, it is still always wise to understand the different factors that can impact you.
-Chase Credit Journey® is a free online tool that provides you with your credit score and the factors affecting it.
+While you may or may not be worried about bankruptcy affecting you or your credit personally, it can still be wise to understand how it can impact your credit profile.
+Chase Credit Journey® is a free online tool that provides you with your free credit score provided by Experian™ and with different resources that help you understand what is impacting your score.

 Chapter 7 bankruptcy — Liquidation